 PHIL 385 Philosophy of Marxism (3) History and philosophy of Marxism from the early Marx through recent times, including such topics as: dialectical materialism, alienation, exploitation, surplus value, class struggle, revolution, socialism, communism, and the Marxian critique of capitalism, imperialism, fascism, terrorism, and capitalist cultural hegemony.
 Pre: Previous work in philosophy or instructor's consent.

 PHIL 390 History & Phil of Science (3) Natural science as a knowledge-seeking activity.
 Major episodes in the history of the physical and biological sciences; philosophical understanding of scientific observation, theory, and revolutionary change.
-Pre: previous work in philosophy or instructor’s consent.
+Pre: previous work in philosophy or consent of instructor.

 PHIL 392 Biology & Philosophy (3) Philosophical examination of the implications of modern biology for how we understand ourselves and our relations to the natural world.
 Evolutionary, genetic, developmental, and ecological topics will be discussed.
-Pre: previous work in philosophy and biology, or instructor’s consent.
+Pre: previous work in philosophy and biology, or consent of instructor.
 (Same as BIOL 392)

 PHIL 393 Normality, Abnormality & Soc (3) Philosophical study of how human diversity interacts with social norms.
 Topics include health and illness, disability, gender, and sexual orientation.
 Perspectives from biology and the social sciences are included in a study of how beliefs about normality vary between cultures, change through time, and affect human relations.
 Pre: Previous work in philosophy or instructor's consent.
 (Same as WS 393).

 PHIL 430 Philosophy of Zen (3) Chief philosophical teachings of Zen, its methods and cultural influences.
 Comparative study of Zen and Western thought.
-Pre: previous work in philosophy or religious studies, or instructor’s consent.
+Pre: previous work in philosophy or religious studies, or consent of instructor.
 Recommended: PHIL 302.
-(Same as JPST 430).
-(GenEd/IntReq: H/A/P, HPP)
+(Same as JPST 430) (Attributes: GAHP, HPP)

 PHIL 435 Philosophy Of Tao (3) Philosophical ideas of Lao Tzu, Chuang Tzu, and the Neo-Taoists, and their influences upon the lives of the Chinese and Japanese peoples.
 Comparative study of Taoist and Western philosophy.
 Pre: previous work in philosophy or religious studies, or instructor's consent.
 Recommended: PHIL 301.
-(GenEd/IntReq: H/A/P, HPP)
+(Attributes: GAHP, HPP)

 PHIL 450 Mahayana Buddhist Phil (3) Important tenets and major schools of Mahayana Buddhist philosophy in India, China, Japan, Tibet, and Hawaiʻi.
 Comparative study of Mahayana and Western philosophy.
 Pre: previous work in philosophy, religious studies, or instructor's consent.
 Recommended: PHIL 302.
-(Same as JPST 450).
-(GenEd/IntReq: H/A/P, HPP)
+(Same as JPST 450) (Attributes: GAHP, HPP)